Orchard Park, New York

-Orchard Park is an incorporated town in Erie County, New York.
+Orchard Park is an incorporated town in Erie County, New York, United States.
 It is an outer ring suburb southeast of Buffalo.
-As of the 2010 census, the population was 29,054, representing an increase of 5.13% from the 2000 census figure.
+The population was 29,686 at the 2020 census.
 The town contains a village also named Orchard Park.
-Orchard Park is one of the Southtowns of Erie County and is best known as the site of Highmark Stadium, home of the National Football League's Buffalo Bills.
+Orchard Park is one of the Southtowns of Erie County and is best known as the site of Highmark Stadium, home of the Buffalo Bills.

 History

-In 1803, Didymus C. Kinney and wife Phebe (Hartwell) purchased land and built a cabin in the southwest corner of the township, which has since been turned into a museum.
+In 1803, Didymus C. Kinney and his wife, Phebe Hartwell Kinney, purchased land and built a cabin in the southwest corner of the township, which has since been turned into a museum.
 The following year, a migration of Quaker settlers began.
 The town was separated from the town of Hamburg in 1850 and was first named "Ellicott", after Joseph Ellicott, an agent of the Holland Land Company.
 Within months, the name was changed to the town of "East Hamburgh".
-Around 1934, the town was renamed "Orchard Park" after its principal settlement.
+On March 1, 1934, the town was renamed "Orchard Park" after its principal settlement.
 In the early 1900s, a large fire burned down most of the central part of the village of Orchard Park around South Buffalo Street.

 The Buffalo, Rochester and Pittsburgh Railroad Station and the Johnson-Jolls Complex are listed on the National Register of Historic Places.

 Geography

-Orchard Park is located at 42°46′N 78°44′W (42.7622, -78.7414).
-The village of Orchard Park is 14 mi southeast of downtown Buffalo.
+Orchard Park is located at 42°46′N 78°44′W (42.7622, −78.7414).
+The village of Orchard Park is 14 mi southeast of Buffalo.

 According to the U.S. Census Bureau, the town has a total area of 99.76 sqkm, of which 99.56 sqkm is land and 0.21 sqkm, or 0.21%, is water.

 Major routes

-U.S. Route 219 passes through the west part of the town and forms junctions with U.S. Route 20A (Quaker Street) and NY 179 (Milestrip Road).
+US 219 passes through the west part of the town and forms junctions with US 20A (Quaker Street) and NY 179 (Milestrip Road).

-U.S. Route 20 (Southwestern Boulevard) passes through the north part of the town and forms a junction with NY 277 and NY 240 (Orchard Park Road).
+US 20 (Southwestern Boulevard) passes through the north part of the town and forms a junction with NY 277 and NY 240 (Orchard Park Road).